LisaLoop/Memory/README.md

 Play my game at http://lisaloop.github.io/Memory/

 How to play:
-A one-player game.
-Try to match all the tiles before the time runs out!
+Press the "shuffle" button to start the timer and shuffle the tiles on the board.
+Click on the tiles and try to match them all before the time runs out!